-Besides above the Committee also takes note of quarterly reconciliation of Share Capital Audit pursuant to Regulation 55(A) of SEBI (Depositories and Participants) Regulation, 1996 as well as half yearly Certificates pursuant to Regulation 40(9) of SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 issued by the practicing Company Secretary.
+Besides above the Committee also takes note of quarterly reconciliation of Share Capital Audit pursuant to Regulation 76 of SEBI (Depositories and Participants) Regulation, 1996 as well as yearly Certificates pursuant to Regulation 40(9) of SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 issued by the practicing Company Secretary.
 Also, the committee takes note of the dividend as well as shares transferred to Investor Education and Protection Fund (IEPF) Authority pursuant to the provisions of Companies Act, 2013 and the Rules notified thereunder.

-As on 31 March 2021, the committee comprised of the following three directors of the Company.
-During the financial year 2020-21, the Committee met once on 11 February 2021 and the attendance of the Directors on the above meeting was as follows:
+As on 31 March 2022, the committee comprised of the following three directors of the Company.
+During the financial year 2021-22, the Committee met once on 11 February 2022 and the attendance of the Directors on the above meeting was as follows: